av1803/Lightning/README.md

 # Lightning

 ## Description
-Lightning is an automated retail checkout system, built using Python, Flask and Selenium, which purchases exclusive products the moment they are stocked
+Lightning is an automated retail checkout system, built using Python, Flask and Selenium, which purchases exclusive products from online stores the moment they are stocked

 The system is completely autonomous; the multiple processes all work together by means of a central server